netheril96/securefs/README.md

 ## Comparison with alternatives

-Compared to TrueCrypt, Apple's encrypted DMG, Microsoft's BitLocker and EncFS, `securefs` has the following advantages:
+Compared to TrueCrypt, eCryptfs, Apple's encrypted DMG, Microsoft's BitLocker and EncFS, `securefs` has the following advantages:

 ### Enhanced security